AutoAutoAI/libauto/README.md

 **THIS REPOSITORY HAS MOVED!**

-The official AutoAuto _libauto_ library is now at: https://github.com/MasterAI-Inc/libauto/tree/master
+The official AutoAuto _libauto_ library is now at: https://github.com/MasterAI-Inc/libauto

-This repository is left in-tact to serve the original AutoAuto devices.
-New AutoAuto devices use the code in the new repository above.
+This legacy repository remains in-tact to serve the original AutoAuto devices.
+This repository may be updated from time to time to enhance features of the original AutoAuto devices; however, new AutoAuto devices use the code in the new repository above.

 _____